PikachuPenial/Titanmod/PATCHNOTES.md

 **>QOL & BUG FIXES**
 - All snipers now have higher auto-switch weight compared to shotguns, making them always the equipped weapon when spawning in the Shotty Snipers gamemode

+- Player POV in the death camera now shows your own FOV instead of the other players

 - Updated the Jacket player model

 - Added 51 new pride calling cards (assorted countries)